kjosib/sophie/docs/goals.rst

 7. A modular import system, probably with explicit exports.
 8. Strong type-correctness (without requiring type-annotations) so run-time troubles are few and far between.
 9. Foreign Function Interface.
+10. Multimethods.
+Better yet, related packages of multimethods.
+Possibly with default generic implementations.
-10. Event-driven concurrency over a sensible (maybe pluggable?) process-model.
+11. Event-driven concurrency over a sensible (maybe pluggable?) process-model.
 (Probably actors, as in Erlang.)
-11. Other nice things to have.
+12. Other nice things to have.

 When all is said and done, I'd like Sophie to be a viable alternative for learning (or deepening one's grasp of) comp-sci.
 The call-by-need pure-functional design gives Sophie a very different flavor from your average introductory language,